polnops/polnops.github.io/research.markdown

 ### Narrow-linewidth lasers

-Lasers are the workhorse of modern atomic physics.
-Recent advances, from optical trapping and cooling to quantum control of atomic states, are enabled by the linewidth improvements of semiconductor diode lasers.
-In this work, we narrowed the linewidth of UV diode lasers by orders of magnitude using optical feedback from a long fiber cavity.
+Lasers are the workhorse of many disciplines.
+Recent advances in modern atomic physics, from optical trapping and cooling to quantum control of single atoms, are made possible by the advent of megahertz-linewidth diode lasers.
+In this work, we further narrowed UV diode lasers to the kilohertz level using optical feedback from a long fiber cavity.

 **Passive intrinsic-linewidth narrowing of ultraviolet extended-cavity diode laser by weak optical feedback** \
 P. Samutpraphoot, S. Weber, Q. Lin, D. Gangloff, A. Bylinskii, B. Braverman, A. Kawasaki, C. Raab, W. Kaenders, and V. Vuletić \